Which path are you going to choose?

 The first path is a straight line to the end.

-The first path is safe, comfortable, and predictable.
+This path is safe, comfortable, and predictable.
 There is little to see on this path and there is little to experience.
-On the straight path, you can avoid your fears, blame others for your problems, and feel comfortable every step of the way.
+On the straight path, you can stay in your comfort zone, avoid rejection, run from your fears, and blame others for your problems.

 The second path is a winding maze.

 The second path is full of mountains, dirt roads, slippery mudslides, quicksand, waterfalls, and who knows what else.
 The second path is uncomfortable, frightening, and confusing at times.
-But this path is full of life lessons and obstacles to overcome.
-It’s the path that humbles you, brings you to your knees, and hurts sometimes.
+This path humbles you, brings you to your knees, and sometimes hurts–forcing you to build yourself up even stronger.
 This path leads you to beautiful sights, smells, and sounds.
-It is full of meaning, purpose, and beauty–but only if you give yourself permission to stop and enjoy it along the way.
+This path is full of meaning, purpose, and beauty–but only if you give yourself permission to stop and enjoy it along the way.

-Now imagine that one of you takes the first path (i.e., the straight path) and the other takes the second path (i.e., the scary maze).
+Now, one version of you takes the first path (i.e., the straight path) and the other version takes the second path (i.e., the scary maze).

 Leave a Reply